tristann21/tristann21.github.io/_pages/Cool stuff/Intellectual curiosity.md

 I fundementally believe, that empowering yourself and everyone around you to achieve a goal, will drive those results.

-# Reggie Fils-Aimé at Panda Management Company
+# Reggie Fils-Aimé on the topic
 ***
 >Let's consider an example from my experience at Panda Management company, where I was tasked with developing a Panda Express concept that could be implemented on any street corner in the United States.
 >